 Freddie Mac Announces Tender Offer for Any and All of Certain STACR Debt Notes

-/EIN News/ -- MCLEAN, Va., Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Freddie Mac (OTCQB: FMCC) today announced that it has commenced a fixed-price cash tender offer (the “Offer”) for the purchase of any and all of the STACR® (Structured Agency Credit Risk) Debt Notes listed in the table below (the “Notes”) beginning Monday, February 6, 2023.
+MCLEAN, Va., Feb.
+06, 2023 (GLOBE NEWSWIRE) -- Freddie Mac FMCC today announced that it has commenced a fixed-price cash tender offer (the "Offer") for the purchase of any and all of the STACR® (Structured Agency Credit Risk) Debt Notes listed in the table below (the "Notes") beginning Monday, February 6, 2023.

 Freddie Mac has engaged BofA Securities, Inc. and Wells Fargo Securities, LLC as lead dealer managers (the "Lead Dealer Managers") and CastleOak Securities, L.P. as co-dealer manager (the "Co-Dealer Manager" and, collectively with the Lead Dealer Managers, the "Dealer Managers") for the Offer.
 Freddie Mac is offering to purchase any and all of the Notes listed in the table below.
 The applicable total consideration to be paid by Freddie Mac to holders that tender Notes accepted for purchase pursuant to the Offer will be calculated based on the original principal amount of such tendered and accepted Notes, the applicable factor, and the applicable Tender Offer Consideration identified in the table below, plus any accrued and unpaid interest under the applicable Debt Agreement upon the terms and subject to the conditions set forth in the Offer to Purchase dated February 6, 2023 (as amended from time to time, the "Offer to Purchase"), the related Notice of Guaranteed Delivery dated February 6, 2023 (the "Notice of Guaranteed Delivery") and the related Letter of Transmittal dated February 6, 2023 (collectively with the Offer to Purchase and the Notice of Guaranteed Delivery, the "Offer Documents").
 Capitalized terms used and not otherwise defined herein will have the meaning ascribed to such terms in the Offer to Purchase.